-In accordance with Saudi Regulations for Companies and the Group's bylaws, the Company has established a statutory reserve by appropriation of 10% of the annual net profit until the reserve is equal to 30% of share capital.
+In accordance with Saudi Regulations for Companies and the Group's bylaws, the Company is establishing the statutory reserve by appropriation of 10% of the annual net profit until the reserve is equal to 30% of share capital.
 This statutory reserve is not available for distribution to shareholders currently.